• Skip to primary navigation

 • Whisk the yogurt till it is smooth and creamy.

-• Add the grated lauki, green chili and seasoning into the yogurt.
+• Add the grated lauki, green chili, and all the seasonings into the yogurt.
 Stir well.

 • Serve chilled and garnish with cilantro before serving